aplteam/Launchy/Docs/Launchy_manual.md

 * "workdir" is the directory which will become the current (or working) directory for any instance of Dyalog APL launched by Launchy.

-  If the INI entry does not exist or is empty or the specified directory then there will be no menu entry "Explore > WorkDir
+  If the INI entry does not exist or is empty or the specified directory then there will be no menu entry "Explore > WorkDir"

-* In case Launchy itself was launched with admin rights (by selecting "Run as administrator" from the context menu associated with Launchy exe for example) "Rights: extended" will be shown in the caption of Launchy's GUI.
+* In case Launchy itself was launched with admin rights (by selecting "Run as administrator" from the context menu associated with Launchy exe for example) "(elevated)" will be shown in the caption of Launchy's GUI.

 ## Installation